e-clawson/capstone-practice/README.md

 (before we deploy we might need to make some changes - the base URL is now different)
 - could deploy our frontend somewhere else but because we're already in render, we wil use that too
 - click on new - and choose static site
-- add a link to your repo -  add frontend to name so you know this is for the front end
+- add a link to your repo -  add frontend to name so you know this is for the front end (make frontend the root)
 - in frontend make build command - 'npm install; npm run build'
 - publish directory - called dist (vite specific)
 - add env variables - base url for backend - the production api that we just created's link